verbio-technologies/cpp-verbio-speech-center/README.md

 Status codes:
 ```
 HTTP 200: OK
-HTTP 400: KO - Provided request format was
+HTTP 400: KO - Provided request format was invalid.
 HTTP 401: KO - There was a problem with the provided credentials.
 HTTP 5XX: KO - There was a problem with the server.
 ```